SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-best-exception-handling-library/rule.md

 When developing software, exceptions are a fact-of-life you will need to deal with.
 Don't reinvent the wheel, use an existing exception handling library or service.

-The best exception handling service is [Application Insights for Visual Studio Online](/rules-to-better-application-insights-for-visual-studio-online), but if you can't use that, then use [elmah.io](https://elmah.io/).
+The best exception handling service is [Application Insights](/rules-to-better-application-insights), but if you can't use that, then use [elmah.io](https://elmah.io/).

 Your users should never see the “yellow screen of death” in ASP.NET, or the “unhandled exception” message in a Windows application.
 Errors should always be caught and logged – preferably in a SQL database.